 Savings Tip: Whoever said there’s no such thing as a free lunch was only half-right.
 If you’re going to go out for drinks anyway, you can save some money with free tapas in Spain or an aperitivo (often a small buffet) in Italy.
 Or if you’re in a hopping city like Shanghai, with a little digging you could probably find a special event with free food and drink almost any night of the week!

 Look into the costs of weekly or monthly transportation passes in your host city before you go so you have an idea of how expensive this might be.
-Some cities may include all forms of transportation under one pass, others may require different passes for buses versus metro.
-Some may have “all you can ride” passes, others may just be a “pay as you go” system.
+Some cities may include all forms of transportation under one pass, while others may require different passes for buses versus the metro.
+Some may have “all you can ride” passes, while others may just be a “pay as you go” system.

-Savings Tip: If you have a student ID card, or even proof of residency, you may be eligible for a discount.
-So do your due diligence and figure out the best deal for you.
+Savings Tip: If you have a student ID card, or even proof of residency, you may be eligible for a major discount!
+For example, if you are under 26 in Madrid, you’re eligible for the “abono joven” metro pass which costs 20€ ($24) a month for unlimited travel versus the regular 54€ ($66) fare.

 Other Necessities: Phone & Health insurance